hsk/trans/typeclass/overload2.md

     Typotheses             Γ = x1 : σ1, ..., xn : σn            (n ≧ 0)

   Figure 1: Abstract syntax of System O.

+  We split the variable alphabet into subalphabets `U` for unique variables, ranged over by `u`, `O` for overloaded variables, ranged over by `o`, and `K` for data constructors, ranged over by `k`.
+  The letter `x` ranges over both unique and overloaded variables as well as constructors.
+  We assume that every non-overloaded variable `u` is bound at most once in a program.

+  The syntax of terms is identical to the language Exp in [<a name="rMil78"></a>[Mil78](#Mil78)].
+  A program consists of a sequence of instance declarations and a term.
+  An instance declaration (`inst o:στ = e in p`) overloads the meaning of the identifier `o` with the function given by `e` on all arguments that are constructed from the type constructor `T`.

+  A type `τ` is a type variable, a function type, or a datatype.
+  Datatypes are constructed from datatype constructors `D`.
+  For simplicity, we assume that all value constructors and selectors of a datatype `Dτ1...τn` are prede ned, with bindings in some fixed initial typothesis `Γ0`.
+  With user-defined type declarations, we would simply collect in `Γ0` all selectors and constructors actually declared in a given program.
+  Let `K_D` be the set of all value constructors that yield a value in `D τ1, ..., τn` for some types `τ1, ..., τn`.

+  We assume that there exists a bottom datatype `⫫ ∈ D` with `K_⫫ = ∅`.
+  Note that this type is present in Miranda, where it is written `()`, but is absent in Haskell, where `()` has a value constructor, also written `()`.
+  We let `T` range over datatype constructors as well as the function type constructor `(->)`, writing `(->) τ τ'` as a synonym for `τ -> τ'` .

+  A type scheme `σ` consists of a type `τ` and quantifiers for some of the type variables in `τ`.
+  Unlike with Hindley/Milner polymorphism, a quantified variable `α` comes with a constraint `πα`, which is a (possibly empty) set of bindings `o : α -> τ`.
+  An overloaded variable `o` can appear at most once in a constraint.
+  Constraints restrict the instance types of a type scheme by requiring that overloaded identifiers are defined at given types.
+  The Hindley/Milner type scheme `∀α.σ` is regarded as syntactic sugar for `∀α.()⇒σ`.

+  ----

+#### typing rules

+  Figure 2 defines the typing rules of System O.

     Γ ⊢ x : σ (x : σ ∈ Γ)              (TAUT)